AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-users-sso-attributes-not-mapped.md

 ---
-title: "Users: User attributes are not mapped from SSO"
+title: 'Users: User attributes are not mapped from SSO'
-description: "Attributes from SSO are not appearing in Workfront, even though they have been configured correctly in Setup."
+description: Attributes from SSO are not appearing in Workfront, even though they have been configured correctly in Setup.
 hidefromtoc: yes
 feature: People Teams and Groups, System Setup and Administration
+exl-id: c221d721-48ee-42f4-a12e-44ec6982ff89
 ---
 # Users: User attributes are not mapped from SSO

 >[!NOTE]